Dateline: Wroclaw, Poland

 Hungary.
 Hungary flirted with its own economic citizenship program (as well as citizenship-based taxation) and does allow its citizens to maintain multiple citizenships.

 Iceland.
 Much like Finland, Iceland overturned its ban on holding more than one citizenship in 2003 and offered those who lost Icelandic status under the old system four years to apply for reinstatement.

 Ireland.
+Ireland does allow dual citizenship.
 Like Israel and Italy, Ireland allows those with Irish ancestors to claim an Irish passport.
+It’s one of the best citizenship by descent passports.
 In fact, there are some 14 million Irish passports in circulation, despite the country having a much, much smaller population.
-Ireland does allow dual citizenship.
+Ireland Golden Visa is also one of the most popular European Golden Visas.

 Israel.
 In an attempt to increase the roster of Israeli citizens and Jews with Israeli passports, Israel has a very straightforward passport program through the Law of Return.
 Israel is more than happy to allow its citizens to maintain dual nationality.

 Italy.
 Italy considers anyone with Italian bloodlines an Italian citizen… even before you apply to claim an ancestral passport.
 As long as you can prove your Italian ancestry, you can become an Italian citizen.
 Italy does not require you to renounce other citizenships when you follow this procedure, or when you become a naturalized citizen through residence.

 Jamaica.
 According to Jamaica’s own consulate websites, the country recognizes dual citizenship.